divramod/dm-prompt/README.md

-## description
+## Description
 - A module for simplyfying the usage of nodejs prompts.
+- Currently based on [inquirer](https://www.npmjs.com/package/inquirer)
 - make it possible to yield a inquirer Prompt
-- Currently based on [inquirer](https://www.npmjs.com/package/inquirer)
-- Only possible to use within [co](https://www.npmjs.com/package/co)
+- has to used within [co](https://www.npmjs.com/package/co)

 ## Installation